markessien/socialapp/README.md

 5. Or you can run step 3& 4 together as php artisan migrate --seed to create the appropriate tables and seed them in your local database.

--Stage 3: Food is ready
+* Stage 3: Food is ready

 The project is ready to be served in your local machine.
 To do this run php artisan serve to serve the project at ``localhost:8080`` or ``127.0.0.1:8000`` .